metabase/metabase/docs/enterprise-guide/authenticating-with-jwt.md

 **Identity Provider URI:** This is where Metabase will redirect login requests.
 That is, it's where your users go to log in through your identify provider.

 **String Used by the JWT Signing Key:** This is a string used to seed the private key that is used to validate JWT messages.
+Both Metabase and the authentication app should have the same JWT signing key.

 ## User attribute configuration (optional)